What are cognitive skills?

 Auditory Processing

-What it does: Enables you to analyze, blend, and segment sounds.
-It is a critical skill in beginning to read, and spelling.Common problems when this skill is weak: Struggling with learning to read, reading fluency, or reading comprehension.
+What it does: enables you to analyze, blend, and segment (break down) sounds.
+It is a critical skill in beginning to read and spelling.

 Visual Processing

-What it does: Enables you to think in visual images.
+What it does: enables you to think in visual images.

 Processing Speed